 The healing following the lateral pedicle graft has been studied well.
-In areas other than the root surface, healing of the repositioned flap is similar as after flap surgery.
+In areas other than the root surface, healing of the repositioned flap is similar to as observed after flap surgery.
 There is a proliferation of the new connective tissue and blood vessels.
-The fibrous union then matures with due course of time.
-Wilderman and Wentz (1965) 51 studied healing of soft tissue over denuded root surface in a dog model.
+The fibrous union then matures in due course of time.
+Wilderman and Wentz (1965) 54 studied the healing of soft tissue over the denuded root surface in a dog model.
 They divided the healing process into following four stages,

 The adaptation stage (from 0-4 days):

 Initially, after the repositioning of the flap, a thin fibrin layer occupies the space between the flap and the root surface.
 During the initial few days of healing, epithelium from the transplanted tissue proliferates and attaches to the tooth surface at its coronal portion.

 As the healing continues, the fibrin layer between the repositioned flap and the root surface is then invaded by the proliferation of the connective tissue from the inner surface of the flap.
 It must be noted that the healing on the root surface is different from the healing in other areas because connective tissue proliferation on the root surface is only from the inner surface of the flap, unlike other areas where the connective tissue proliferates from both the inner surface of the flap and the recipient bed.
 6-10 days postoperatively, a layer of the fibroblasts can be seen on the root surfaces which ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ………